sebastianhutter/gladius-wiki/gladius-node/datadog-debian.md

 First you need to go to the [datadog homepage](https://www.datadoghq.com/) and create an account.

 ### Install the debian agent
-Raspbian is a debian based distribution.
 This allows us to install the debian agent on the pi.
 Every datadog agent installation needs a `datadog api key` set to work.
 This api key is different for every datadog account.

 Navigate to the [debian agents page](https://app.datadoghq.com/account/settings#agent/debian) to get the comamnd to install the agent with your api key.